wesaraw/grocery-app-and-list/README.md

 non‑prepared meal is chosen.
 These calendars drive the meal math so ingredient needs reflect the actual days users plan to eat.

-Non‑prepared meals now rotate using a **shared index** per category.
+Non‑prepared **lunch/dinner** meals now rotate using a **shared index**.
 The first subscriber's list defines the ordering.
 Each day the meal at this shared index is attempted for all users and the index advances.
 Users missing that meal (or priced out by their personal limit) fall back to their own rotation without changing the shared index.
-This keeps everyone aligned even when some people regularly eat alternates.
+Other categories keep their own per‑user rotation, so breakfasts and snacks still vary individually.
+This keeps everyone aligned for the main meal while preserving personal cycles elsewhere.

 You can view this schedule by opening the **Meal Planner** (from the popup or the inventory timeline) and clicking **Calendar**.
 A new window lets you pick a